 JFS are distributed mainly in the northwest Pacific (Figs 3 and 4) and their northward/southward shifts in distribution range occur in response to changes in water temperature (Murata 1990, Sakurai et al. 2013).
 JFS extent their distribution up to 50° N in September.
-There are northmost (eastmost) and southmost occurrences recorded in Canada and Hong Kong, respectively (Jereb and Roper 2010, Okutani 2015).
+There are northmost (eastmost) and southmost occurrences recorded in Canada and Hong Kong, respectively (Jereb and Roper 2010,

+Okutani 2015).

-The autumn- and winter-spawning stocks have spatially different nursery areas and migration patterns (Fig 4).
-Although the nursery area of the autumn-spawning stock is located in the Sea of Japan, the winter-spawning stock has the nursery area east of Hokkaido and Tohoku regions of Japan, of which a part overlaps the NPFC Convention Area.
-Both stocks conduct southward migration via the Sea of Japan towards each spawning grounds.
-The main spawning grounds of the autumn-spawning stock are in the Tsushima Strait and in the Sea of Japan off southern Honshu Island (Goto 2002, Yamamoto et al. 2002), while those of the winter-spawning stock are in the East China Sea (Okutani and Watanabe 1983, Bower et al. 1999).
+The autumn- and winter-spawning stocks have spatially different nursery areas and migration patterns (Fig. 4).
+The winter-spawning stock has the nursery area east of Hokkaido and Tohoku regions of Japan, of which a part overlaps the NPFC Convention Area.
+Both stocks conduct southward migration towards each spawning ground.
+The main spawning grounds of the autumn-spawning stock are off the northwestern Honshu Island to north of the East China Sea (Fig. 3, Goto 2002, Yamamoto et al. 2002), while those of the winter-spawning stock are in the East China Sea (Okutani and Watanabe 1983, Bower et al. 1999).

 Figure 3.
-Distribution ranges, spawning grounds, and fishing grounds of the autumn- and winter-spawning stocks.
-These figures were modified based on Miyahara et al. (2023) and Okamoto et al. (2023).
+Distribution ranges, spawning grounds, and fishing grounds of the autumn- and winterspawning stocks.
+These figures were modified based on Miyahara et al. (2024) and Okamoto et al. (2024).

 Figure 4.
 Seasonal migration of the autumn- and winter-spawning stocks.
-These figures were modified based on Miyahara et al. (2023) and Okamoto et al. (2023).
+These figures were modified based on Miyahara et al. (2024) and Okamoto et al. (2024).